Tumor Markers for Colorectal Cancer

 • CA 19-9: A blood marker that may be high in colorectal cancer.

-• Chromosome 18q loss of heterozygosity (18qLOH): Often applied in patients with stage II or III colorectal cancer.
+• Chromosome 18q loss of heterozygosity (18qLOH): Often used for patients with stage II or III colorectal cancer.

 Tumor Markers Found in Tumor Tissue